Food & Cuisine Guide to Madrid

 Nearby Wine Regions Worth Exploring

-Though Madrid has its own emerging DO (Denominación de Origen), most high-end wine menus showcase selections from:
+Though Madrid has its own emerging DO (Denominación de Origen), most high-end wine menus showcase selections from across Spain’s top wine regions, including:

-La Rioja – Spain’s flagship red wines, perfect with roasted meats
+La Rioja – Spain’s flagship red wines, perfect with roasted meats.
+Explore luxury wine tasting experiences in Rioja with private tours and exclusive cellar visits.

 Let Avelia arrange a tailored wine tasting with an expert sommelier or a day trip to a boutique winery near the Sierra de Gredos.